 Does it perform reasonably with a slow internet access (below 100kbps)?

 2. Turning mobile into strength:

 Mobile introduces new ways to stay connected with your audience while they’re on the go, or in near real-time, that no other medium can match.
 These include mobile web, SMS, Whatsapp, Facebook messenger, programmable voice, interactive video calls, etc - All of which can be leveraged by a good e-commerce consultant, to create novel solutions capable of dominating your market in ways never seen before.

 Do you have an active strategy to integrate these new media, in a results-oriented way?

 If you scored yes on all these tests, then congrats.
 You're one of a few!
-If not, well you should know now, that you can instantly get double the results for your online advertising, by simply stepping your website up (or is it - down...?) to African Internet standards.
+If not, well you should know now, that you can almost instantly multiply your business results, with the same advertising spend you’re already making, by simply stepping your website into the mobile-first era.